jodersky/akka-serial/Documentation/developer.md

 ```

 # Publishing and Releasing
-Releases are handled automatically by the continuous integration and deployment system (Travis CI).
+Releases are handled automatically by the continuous integration and deployment system, Travis CI.
 A release will be performed for every annotated Git tag that is pushed to the main repository.

 Here are a couple of observations on the release process:

-- During a release, only readily available libraries in `lib_native` are packaged into the fat jar, no local native compilation is performed.
+- During a release, only readily available libraries in `native/lib_native` are packaged into the fat jar, no local native compilation is performed.
 The rationale behind this is that while native libraries rarely change, they are still tied to the version of libc of the compiling system.
-Since the releases are mostly done on a development machine (cutting-edge OS), compiling native libraries locally could break compatibility with older systems.
+Since the releases are mostly done on a development machine with a cutting-edge OS, compiling native libraries locally could break compatibility with older systems.

 - The website is not automatically updated.
 After creating a new release: